Healthy Homes Assessment Pukahu

 Pukahu Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory to all Pukahu and New Zealand rental homes where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is a requirement for all Pukahu and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate compliance with the Healthy Homes Standard that apply or will be in force to their rental properties.
+• Property managers and landlords have to keep records to demonstrate the compliance with each Healthy Homes Standard that apply or will be applied during the tenancy of their rental properties.

-• Property managers and private landlords are required to ensure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.
+• Property managers and private landlords should ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenancy.

-• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must adhere to the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.

-• All homes that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All households rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 From 1 July 2024